dgrechka/ChatBot/ChatBot/Data/DefaultPrompts/llama3-user-profile-updater.md

 Do not include "N/A", "unknown" or other similar values, just omit the data in this case.
 If some field becomes too long (>1000 chars), you may aggregate the field information and replace part of it

 Now generate the JSON file with user profile update.
-Omit any header, just providing the JSON object.
+Omit any header, just start providing the JSON object.

 ```json
 <|eot_id|><|start_header_id|>assistant<|end_header_id|>